« return to job listing

 Overview: Privileged health care providers who use critical judgment to perform comprehensive health assessments, differential diagnosis, and prescribe pharmacologic and non-pharmacologic treatments in direct management of acute and chronic illness, injury or disease.

 - Examines, diagnoses and treats diseases and injuries; manages outpatient care and clinical services

 - Obtains and evaluates medical histories, performs physical examinations, performs theraputic and diagnostic procedures, and orders laboratory studies and radiographic studies as well as other special examinations

-- Counsel patients on medical problems, medications, expected outcomes of treatment, family planning, child care, diet and other therapeutic health matters
+- Counsels patients on medical conditions, expected outcomes, family planning, child care, diet and other therpeutic preventative healh maintenance matters

-- Graduation from a Physician Assistant training program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA)or its predecessors and acceptable to the Surgeon General, USAF
+- For entry into this specialty, graduation from a Master’s degree awarding Physician Assistant/Physician Associate (PA) program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA)or its predecessors and acceptable to the Surgeon General, USAF, is mandatory.

 - For entry and retention of AFSC 42G1, must meet education and training requirements and meet NCCPA eligibility requirements to sit and challenge the Physician Assistant National Certification Examination (PANCE).
 Must successfully challenge PANCE within 15-months of entry.